 Other studies and reports

 These results and conclusions reflect other, less rigorous, accounts from teachers and pupils.
 The reported gains are also consistent with positive Ofsted reports on schools and lessons that include philosophical enquiry.
 Much of the research has been in primary schools because, at these key stages, Philosophical Enquiry is easier to implement across the curriculum.
-I carried out some research into Philosophy with year 7 pupils in a secondary school and the results were similar to those quoted above with the addition that pupils who experienced philosophical enquiry did better in comprehension tests than those who did not.
-My study was one of those that was included ‘systematic review’ Trickey and Topping.
+I carried out some research into Philosophy with Year 7 pupils in a secondary school and the results were similar to those quoted above, with the addition that pupils who experienced philosophical enquiry did better in comprehension tests than those who did not.
+My study was one of those that was included in the ‘systematic review’ by Trickey and Topping.

 (1) S. Trickey & K. J. Topping (2004) ‘Philosophy for Children’: A Systematic review.
 Research Papers in Education 19, 3, 363-378.